Ex-Dallas officer who fatally shot black man inside his apartment indicted on murder charge

 Jean, a 26-year-old native of the Caribbean island of St. Lucia, died at the hospital.
 His mother, Allison Jean, previously told reporters that he had moved to Dallas to work at PricewaterhouseCoopers.

-"I have asked too many questions, and I've been told that there are no answers yet," she said.
-"I'm looking forward to all of the powers that be to come up with the answers."
+During Friday's news conference, Jean's mother said she was "satisfied" with the murder charge.

+"I truly believe she inflicted tremendous evil on my son," Allison Jean said.
+"He didn't deserve it, he was seated in his own apartment.
+He felt safe in that apartment and he was violated by her coming in and murdering him."

-Guyger was initially arrested on a manslaughter charge and was released from jail on $300,000 bond the same day she was arrested.
-She was also fired from the Dallas Police Department after an Internal Affairs investigation found that she had “engaged in adverse conduct when she was arrested,” according to a tweet by Police Chief Reneé Hall.
+Guyger was fired from the Dallas Police Department after an Internal Affairs investigation found that she had “engaged in adverse conduct when she was arrested,” according to a tweet by Police Chief Reneé Hall.